-- 1) Place : geographical location.
-Where is the action of the story taking place? - 2) Time : When is the story taking place? (historical period, time of day, year, etc.) - 3) Weather conditions Is it rainy, sunny, stormy, etc? - Social conditions : What is the daily life of the characters like?
-Does the story contain local colour (writing that focuses on the speech, dress, mannerisms, customs, etc. of a particular place) - 5) Mood or atmosphere : What feeling is created at the beginning of the story?
+- a) Place geographical location.
+Where is the action of the story taking place? - b) Time When is the story taking place? (historical period, time of day, year, etc.) - c) Weather conditions Is it rainy, sunny, stormy, etc? - d) Social conditions What is the daily life of the characters like?
+Does the story contain local colour (writing that focuses on the speech, dress, mannerisms, customs, etc. of a particular place) - e) Mood or atmosphere What feeling is created at the beginning of the story?
 Is it bright and cheerful or dark and frightening?